International Programmes 2024/2025

 Evidence of German language proficiency is not needed

 You do not need proficiency in German to complete the study programme.
-All modules can be completed in English.
-However, there are some courses that are offered in German (for elective modules only).
 If you want to enjoy the full variety of courses, the university's student services, and your stay in Germany, you should acquire at least a passive knowledge of German.

 Application deadline